aman-tiwari1507/security_researcher_skill/README.md

 ## ⚖️ Ethical Guardrails

 This is a **defensive** security skill.
-It will:
+Please use it to:

-✅ Explain attack classes so you can defend against them ✅ Review your code, configs, and architectures for real flaws ✅ Produce reports, threat models, and remediation roadmaps
+✅ Explain attack classes so you can defend against them <br>
+✅ Review your code, configs, and architectures for real flaws <br>

-It won't:
+✅ Produce reports, threat models, and remediation roadmaps <br>

+Please don't use it to:

-❌ Generate weaponized exploits for real production systems ❌ Help attack systems you don't have authorization to test ❌ Hand over ready-to-paste payloads divorced from defensive context
+❌ Generate weaponized exploits for real production systems <br>
+❌ Help attack systems you don't have authorization to test <br>

----

-*Ask a security question.
-The skill handles the rest.* 🔒
+❌ Hand over ready-to-paste payloads divorced from defensive context <br>